Kyle Hogg: Career

 Between 2000–01 and 2002 Kyle Hogg played six youth Test matches for England under-19s.
 He scored 157 runs at an average of 17.44, with a highest score of 50, and took 20 wickets at an average of 26.45 with one five-wicket haul.
 Between 2001 and 2002 he also played 11 youth ODIs, scoring 295 runs at an average of 36.87 with a highest score of 103 and taking 11 wickets at a cost of 41.28 runs each with best bowling figures of 3 wickets for 41 runs (3/41).

 Hogg made his first-class debut on 13 June 2001, representing Lancashire in a match against Durham University Centre of Cricketing Excellence, taking three wickets in the match.
 The following year in April he played his first match in the County Championship; it was his second first-class match and he took his first five-wicket haul, helping Lancashire to a one-wicket win over Leicestershire.
 Hogg's relatives include grandfather Sonny Ramadhin and father Willie Hogg.
 His grandfather Sonny Ramadhin was a right-arm spinner who played 43 test matches for the West Indies & is remembered for his 11 wickets in West Indies first ever Test victory in England at Lord's in 1950.
 Sonny died on 27 February 2022 at the age of 92.
 He made a promising start to his career in 2001, at which time there were calls for him to be selected for the full England squad.
 But in season 2002–03, When team-mate James Anderson was selected by England in the 2002–03 season, some pundits wondered whether the selectors had confused him with Hogg.
 Instead, Hogg found himself struggling with injuries and illness.

 In Hogg's opinion, the 2006 English season was "make or break" for his career.
-In the one-day side, he constantly opened the bowling and felt he produced consistent performance for the first time in his career.
+In the one-day team, he constantly opened the bowling and felt he produced consistent performance for the first time in his career.
 As well as claiming 15 wickets in the County Championship, he also took 16 one-day wickets.
 He scored 254 first-class runs that season, including two half-centuries.
-In October 2006, Kyle signed to play in the English close season for New Zealand state side Otago after Warwickshire batsman Jonathan Trott, who usually played for Otago as an overseas player, recommended him.
+In October 2006, Kyle signed to play in the English close season for New Zealand state team Otago after Warwickshire batsman Jonathan Trott, who usually played for Otago as an overseas player, recommended him.
 In four first-class matches he scored 170 runs with two half-centuries and a highest score of 71 and took five wickets at an average of 62.60.